Fauda: Walid Al Abed

 Portrayed by Shadi Mar'i.
-Walid as of season 1 he is 20 years old.
-Walid is a trusted member is Taufiq's team, and one of the few who knows the truth about him being alive after his funeral.
+As of season 1, Walid is 20 years old.
+He is a trusted member of Taufiq's team, and one of the few who knows the truth about him being alive after his funeral.
 Taufiq views Walid like a son to him, and eventually Taufiq wants Walid to replace him.
-Walid however eventually winds up killing Taufiq, shooting him in the head from behind, however after shooting him, Walid cries and kisses Taufiq.
+However, Walid eventually winds up killing Taufiq, shooting him in the head from behind.
+After shooting him, Walid cries and kisses Taufiq.